topbitdu/unidom-geo/ROADMAP.md

 ## v1.5.9
 1. Improve the Ruby Gem Specification to depend on unidom-common v1.10
 2. Improve the Location migration, & the Locating migration for the #opened_at column, & the #closed_at column

+## v1.5.10
+1. Improve the Ruby Gem Specification to depend on unidom-common v1.11
+2. Improve the Location migration, & the Locating migration for the #state column